Herbalist Certificate Program Info

 Graduate Herbalist Certificate

 Post-baccalaureate certificate programs may be called medical herbalism or Chinese herbology.
-Some programs may be designed just for individuals already working as acupuncturist professionals, but other programs are open to nurses, doctors, chiropractors, pharmacists and other healthcare practitioners.
-Completing a certificate program can allow acupuncturists to legally use herbs in their practice without having to complete a full program in Oriental medicine, and it can expand all healthcare workers' knowledge of treatment options.
+Some programs are designed for individuals already working as acupuncture professionals, allowing them to legally use herbs in their practice without having to complete a full oriental medicine program.
+Other programs are open to traditional healthcare practitioners who wish to expand their repertoire of treatment options.

-In a program, students learn about the commonly used herbal medicines.
-Students discover how herbal medicines may interact with prescription or over-the-counter medicines, and they can learn about herbal evaluation and clinical trial procedures.
+Program topics cover commonly used herbal medicines, including possible interactions with prescription or over-the-counter medications.
+Students also learn about herbal evaluation and clinical trial procedures.
 Hands-on herbal identification, harvesting and preparation may occur within campus herb gardens and labs.

-To enter a program, schools usually require students to have at least a bachelor's degree and be professionally certified or licensed healthcare workers.
-Some schools may accept experience in lieu of a bachelor's degree on a case-by-case basis.
+To enter a program, schools usually require students to have at least a bachelor's degree and be a professionally certified or licensed healthcare worker.
+Some schools accept experience in lieu of a bachelor's degree on a case-by-case basis.

-Introductory courses may cover herbal properties in relation to health and illness.
-Experiential learning in herb manufacturing and clinical work may be part of the curriculum.
-Students can learn how to create herbal formulas and safely administer herbs as treatment.
+Introductory courses cover herbal properties in relation to health and illness.
+Curriculums may also include clinical practice in creating herbal preparations and safely administering herbs as treatment.
 Other topics covered in a course may include:

 - Herbal formulas